2020-2021 Brown Marmorated Stink Bug (BMSB) Seasonal Measures

 During the 2019/2020 BMSB season, there was a series of fumigation failures.
 The affected consignments had to get retreated onshore or exported from Australia.
 Resulting in doubling the fumigation costs.
 To avoid such errors, BTi Logistics has put together a set of guidelines for effective BMSB treatments, that can be found here.

 Whilst the Department of Agriculture prefers offshore BMSB treatment, treatment options are available in Australia.
-Although this option is available, it must be noted that, where an Australian treatment provider deems goods unable to be treated at container level due to space / packing material issues, the container must be moved to a class 4.7 facility for further assessment.
+Please note that, where an Australian treatment provider deems goods unable to be treated at container level due to space / packing material issues, the container must be moved to a class 4.7 facility for further assessment.
 This is certainly worth noting as there are a limited number of such facilities across Australia and we witnessed major congestion last year which led to significant additional fees, hence why offshore treatment is the most desirable option.
 For your reference, a list of currently approved treatment providers based offshore can be found here.